HenryGinn/Optomechanics-Data-Analysis/README.md

 ############# CHECKS TO RUN BEFORE USING #############

 Main Folder Structure
 All folder locations are defined relatively.
-The parent folder contains any data sets and a folder called "Repo".
+The parent folder contains a folder called "Data Sets" and a folder called "Repo".
+Inside "Data Sets" are folders where each folder is one experiment (these are the folders such as 15112022).
 Inside "Repo" are one or two folders: one where all the files in the repository should be saved, and the other where the results are saved to (this is called "Gamma Results" but may not exist)

 Data Set Folder Structure
 Different data sets have different folder structures.